Asymptotic Velocity Domination in quantized polarized Gowdy Cosmologies: Classical Dirac observables

-A Dirac observable $\cO$ is by definition a functional of the phase space variables that weakly Poisson commutes with the constraints \be \{\cH_0, \cO \}\big|_{\cH_0 = 0 = \cH_1} =0 = \{\cH_1, \cO \}\big|_{\cH_0 = 0 = \cH_1} \,. \ee In addition to the local gauge invariance (\ref{gtrans1}) the action $S^{\smallcap{h}}$ also has a trivial global invariance under constant shifts $\phi(x) \mapsto \phi(x) + \alpha$, $\alpha \in \R$.
-It is generated by the Noether charge $Q = (2\pi)^{-1} \int_0^{2\pi} \! dx^1 \pi^{\phi}(x)$.
-Since the constraints $\cH_0,\cH_1$ Poisson commute with $Q$ the iterated images $\{ Q, \ldots \{ Q, \cO\} ...\}$ are Dirac observables as well.
-To avoid such rather trivial chains it is natural to require that the Dirac observables Poisson commute with $Q$ as well \be \{ Q, \cO\} =0\,. \ee The goal in the following is to construct an infinite set of Dirac observables which satisfy (\ref{obs0}), (\ref{obs1}) {\it strongly, off-shell, and without gauge fixing}.
+The goal in the following is to construct an infinite set of Dirac observables which satisfy (\ref{obs0}), (\ref{obs1}) {\it strongly, off-shell, and without gauge fixing}.
+See e.g.~\cite{Pons} for the significance of the latter.
 Since $\cH_1$ generates infinitesimal spatial translations spatial integrals of spatial $+1$ densities will satisfy the second condition in (\ref{obs0}).
-A solution of the first condition, on the other hand, amounts to the construction of (nonlocal) conserved charges, which is normally elusive as it requires a constructive approach to the solution of the initial value problem.
-As mentioned, this is often feasible for the two Killing vector reductions of Einstein gravity.
-Moreover, for the polarized Gowdy system the construction simplifies and gives rise to an infinite set of conserved charges linear in the $\phi$.
-A streamlined approach is as follows.
+A solution of the first condition, on the other hand, necessitates to the construction of (nonlocal) conserved charges, which is normally elusive as it requires a constructive approach to the solution of the initial value problem.
+As mentioned, this is often feasible for the two Killing vector reductions of Einstein gravity, but for Gowdy cosmologies has not been accomplished beyond the polarized sector.
+In the following we describe a construction of off-shell Dirac observables for the polarized Gowdy system that generalizes to the unpolarized sector.